hnykda/simple-slack-exporter/README.md

 1. zip it `zip -r data.zip output.jsonl`
 2. `EnableLocalMode: true` in your mattermost server config (and restart the server so it takes effect)
 3. then run `mmctl import process --bypass-upload data.zip --local`
-4. see the results using `mmctl --local import jobs list`
+4. see the results using `mmctl --local import job list`

 You can add users to channels via:
 ```